Skip to main content

 The core aim of an OSC is to welcome newcomers to OS and to provide a platform where they can learn from their peers and identify ways to overcome bottlenecks when transitioning to (more) open workflows.
 An OSC is a learning community: you do not need to have any experience with OS to join the community, or commit to such practices upon joining.
 What unites community members is their interest in OS.

-To engage newcomers, it is crucial for them to know of the existence of your community.
-You need to be visible.
+To engage newcomers, it is crucial for them to know of the existence of the community.
 Also, newcomers need to be attracted to the community.
 They need to feel at home.
-It is key here to strike the right tone and provide approiate onboarding procedures.
+It is key here to strike the right tone and provide appropriate onboarding procedures.

 Increasing engagement with OS practices is central to our mission.
-This includes inspiring newcomers to take their first steps, but also consolidating current OS practices amongst colleagues that already opened (parts of) their workflow.
-Our main strategy is to facilitate knowledge exchange amongst peers.
-In the Section Grow and Inspire, we provide several practical examples of formats that promote knowledge exchange amongst peers.
+Our main strategy is to facilitate knowledge exchange among peers.
+In the Section Grow and Inspire, we provide several practical examples of formats that this.

-Aim #4: Interact with policy, infrastructure and support services
+Aim #5: Provide input to policy, infrastructure and support services

 One of the key features of an OSC is that it is organized bottom-up and operates independently.
 That means that the community is a self-steering organisation that does not receive instructions, targets, or tasks from other parties.
 However, OSCs should not operate in isolation.
-As descibed above, OSCs are well placed between policy and infrastructure.
 Policy describes what is required, desired, and incentivised; infrastructure determines what is possible; but the community determines how things are done in practice.
 To facilitate a smooth transition to OS, all stakeholders need to collaborate.
 Therefore, community coordinator(s) strive to increase connections with colleagues at leadership positions, in particular those involved in institutional policies, infrastructure, and support.

-To get a taste of how an OSC can evolve, let’s have a look at how the network of OSCs has evolved.
-The first OSC was the one in Utrecht (OSCU), started in 2018 at Utrecht University by two researchers with a passion for OS (Anita Eerland and Loek Brinkman).
+To get a taste of how an OSC can evolve, let’s have a look at how the network of OSCs started.
+The first OSC was the one in Utrecht in the Netherlands (OSCU), started in 2018 by two researchers with a passion for OS (Anita Eerland and Loek Brinkman).
 They started out by making the prevalence of OS practices at their university more visible, by asking colleagues that were engaged in OS to join the community and listing their OS expertise on the community website.
 In addition, they recruited members that were interested in OS, but did not have prior experience with it.
 These members could then contact their more experienced peers to learn more about certain OS practices.
 Moreover, OSCU members received a monthly newsletter and the founders started to showcase the community around campus and on social media.
+Community members would receice stickers to put on their office doors or laptops, to signal to others that they were part of this community.
 Over time, the number of members increased and OSCU started organizing a series of workshops whose topics were based on a survey amongst its members.
-After a year, OSCU secured a budget from Utrecht University to further develop and sustain its activities, which led to the appointment of Faculty Ambassadors to promote the community in their respective faculties, which lead to many new members from the respective faculties.
+After a year, OSCU received funding from Utrecht University to further develop and sustain its activities, which led to the appointment of Faculty Ambassadors to promote the community in their respective faculties, which lead to many new members from the respective faculties.

 In addition, the founders created a step-by-step tutorial describing how they started OSCU, to help colleagues at other universities start a similar initiative at their university.
 Within a year, colleagues from several Dutch universities started their own local OSCs, operating under a similar acronym and logo and sharing a set of Guiding Principles and a Code of Conduct.
-Rapidly, OSCs stated to sprout in all Dutch University Cities, and in several places Universities of Applied Science and other research institutes also joined local OSCs.
-The Dutch Network of Open Science Communities (OSC-NL) has since provided input to national Open Science policies and has been recognized by the National Open Science Council as an essential part in the transition to Open Science in the Netherlands (REF), which resulted in national funding for all Dutch OSCs (REF).
+Rapidly, OSCs stated to sprout in all Dutch university cities, and in several places universities of applied science and other research institutes joined local OSCs.
+The Dutch Network of Open Science Communities (OSC-NL) has since provided input to national Open Science policies and has been recognized by the National Open Science Council as an essential part in the transition to Open Science in the Netherlands, which resulted in national funding for all Dutch OSCs.

 Footnotes